Waupaca County Court Records

 Accessing Civil Records

-The Clerk of Circuit Courts maintains all civil case files.
+The Clerk of Circuit Court maintains all civil case files.
 Public civil case information can be searched online through WCCA at no charge.
-In-person inspection is available at the Clerk of Courts office on the main floor of the Waupaca County Courthouse during business hours (Monday–Friday, 8:00 AM – 4:00 PM).
+In-person inspection is available at the Clerk of Courts office on the main floor of the Waupaca County Courthouse during business hours (Monday–Friday, 8:00 AM–4:00 PM).

 Civil Filing Fees

-The circuit court fee schedule published by the Waupaca County Clerk of Courts lists filing fees for all civil case types.
-Key civil filing fees include:
+The circuit court fee schedule published by the Waupaca County Clerk of Courts lists fees for all civil case types.
+Key fees include:

 Fee Waivers

-Wisconsin law permits indigent individuals to proceed without paying filing fees.
-Litigants who cannot afford court costs should inquire at the Clerk of Courts office about the process for requesting a fee waiver.
+Wisconsin law allows indigent individuals to proceed without paying filing fees.
+If you cannot afford court costs, ask at the Clerk of Courts office about the process for requesting a fee waiver.

 Waupaca County Family Court Records